ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

      * Q: Who's raised a PR, should be getting easier on each release, especially modules

    * ReStructured Text: Slides will be made available online, which include speakers notes
+   * All docs & module docs can be edited in GitHub UI, no knowledge of Git needed!
    * Questions welcome at any point - Will ask Mark to make a note